Glossary:

 Who Uses Terminal Emulators?

 Nowadays, terminal emulators are used for a wide variety of different tasks.
 They are used by Unix and Linux administrators to access their web servers, by employees of companies who need to access different types of software on central computers, by doctors to retrieve blood test results from central lab computers, and so on.
+In short, anyone who wants to access any kind of data on a central computer needs a terminal emulator.

-The ZOC Terminal Emulator is a professional terminal emulator because it supports the standards of several manufacturers (vt100, vt220, TN3270, Wyse, to name just a few), and allows users to access virtually any server that requires the use of a terminal or terminal emulator (via connection as ssh client, telnet, modem, etc).
+The ZOC Terminal Emulator is a professional terminal emulator because it supports the standards of several manufacturers (vt100, vt220, TN3270, Ansi, Linux/Xterm, Wyse, to name just a few), and allows users to access virtually any server that requires the use of a terminal or terminal emulator (via connection as ssh client, telnet, modem, etc).

 As well as the basic terminal functions, ZOC offers a wealth of additional, useful features.
 This terminal emulator takes advantage of the computing power of a PC to allow you to automate tasks (such as logging on or retrieving data automatically), log sessions on screen or file (for documentation or later review), copy data between a text processor and the remote server, and much more.